ppy/osu-wiki/news/2021/2021-03-31-new-featured-artist-xanthochroid.md

 **16** of these mood-rich tracks are now available for your mapping experimentation, all from [**Xanthochroid**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/152`).

 Something you might immediately notice is that these tracks are (mostly) catered towards the highest echelon of difficulty.
-To even things out, [eiri-](https://osu.ppy.sh/users/3388410) and [Zelq](https://osu.ppy.sh/users/8953955) of the Mappers' Guild have been hard at work setting up a full difficulty spread for [*Xanthochroid - The Sound of Hunger Rises*](https://osu.ppy.sh/beatmapsets/1335143), allowing players of all skill levels to engage with this glorious 6 minute track.
+To even things out, ::eiri-::{ user-id=3388410 } and [Zelq](https://osu.ppy.sh/users/8953955) of the Mappers' Guild have been hard at work setting up a full difficulty spread for [*Xanthochroid - The Sound of Hunger Rises*](https://osu.ppy.sh/beatmapsets/1335143), allowing players of all skill levels to engage with this glorious 6 minute track.

 Check that out, along with a video showcasing the range of intensity in **Xanthochroid**'s works, plus a whole bunch of other cool maps: